crux55/mmbot/README.md

 - `/create_event "event name" "event description" "dd/mm/yyyy HH:mm" "dd/mm/yyyy HH:mm" "location"`: Create a new event.
 This command takes five parameters: name, description, start time, end time, and location.

+- `quotethat`: Quotes a replied-to message in the quote channel.
+The bot adds reactions to each quote.

 ## Event Approval

 When a user creates an event, the bot sends an approval request to the moderators.
 The moderators can then approve or reject the event.
 If the event is approved, the bot creates a thread for the event and a scheduled event.